cracked-machine/FunctionGeneratorCortexM4_SW/README.md

 TIM16 | Button debounce
 TIM17 | Event Manager | Called EM_ProcessEvent()

+---

 ### Graphics Library

-This project contains a modified and optimised version of the [STM32-ILI9341](https://github.com/martnak/STM32-ILI9341) library.
+This project contains a modified and optimized ILI9341 Library: [Optimized_STM32_ILI9341](https://github.com/cracked-machine/Optimized_STM32_ILI9341)

 - Optimized to use direct-to-register SPI for single- and multi-byte transfers (MOSI only).
 This offers a noticeable performance boost over HAL API.
 - Draw functions were modified to use x,y,width,height parameters.
 - Additional draw functions from STMBasicGUI were included.

+The original version of the [STM32-ILI9341](https://github.com/martnak/STM32-ILI9341) library.

+---

 ### Event Manager